Going Home (Once Upon a Time): Plot

-Opening Sequence

-Emma Swan's Volkswagen Beetle drives into the emerald-tinted forest.

 In the Characters' Past

 Snow White and Prince Charming

 As the Curse prepares to take place within hours, Snow White and Prince Charming tell the Blue Fairy that they are worried about the Curse.
 The Fairy tells them that there was nothing she can do except try to save the baby and that someday everything will be okay... someday.
 This was not the answer that Snow wanted, but Charming keeps on assuring her that everything will be okay.
 Snow looks at Emma's crib and believes the only thing her daughter will have is hope.

 Hook and Tinker Bell

 While he and Mr. Smee attempt to find a way off the island, Hook is unaware that someone has been following them, and uses a branch that takes Smee out.
 Hook looks at his unconscious mate and is surprised by Tinker Bell, who pulls out a knife in front of him.
 However, Hook, figuring out that Tinker Bell is a fairy, tells her that he has only one thing on his mind, which is to seek revenge on Rumplestilskin.
 He offers her a bottle of rum.